-Message from the Secretary-General V Foreword by the Under-Secretary-General VII
+Message from the Secretary-General Foreword by the Under-Secretary-General V VII

-I. General information
+l.
+General information

+••

-Entrance 14 United Nations grounds passes and admission to meetings 14 Information (telephones and desk locations) 17 Division of Health-Care Management and Occupational Safety and Health 17 Protocol and Liaison Service 21
+Access to United Nations Headquarters United Nations grounds passes 14

+and admission to meetings 14

+Information (telephones and desk locations) 17

+and Health Division 17

+Protocol and Liaison Service 21

 II.
-General Assembly and its Main Committees, the Economic and Social Council and other organs
+General Assembly and its Main Committee ees,

+the Economic and Social Council and other

-General Assembly and its Main Committees 23
+organs

-Plenary meetings of the General Assembly and meetings
+Plenary meetings of the General Assembly and meetings of

-of the General Committee 25
+the General Committee 27

-Main Committees of the General Assembly 27
+Main Committees of the General Assembly 29

-Economic and Social Council 29
+Economic and Social Council 31

-Other organs 30
+Other organs 32

 III.
 Conference services

-Meetings and documentation services 31

-Use and care of United Nations electronic equipment 36
+Use and care of United Nations electronic equipment 38

-Use of cameras and cellular phones 36
+Use of cameras and cellular phones 38

-Seating protocol 36
+Seating protocol 38

-Journal of the United Nations 37
+Journal of the United Nations 39

-Statements in plenary meetings and in meetings of
+Statements in plenary meetings and in meetings of the Main

-the Main Committees 39
+Committees 41

-Interpretation 39
+Interpretation 41

-Records of meetings 41
+Records of meetings.
+43

-Document facilities 43
+Document facilities 45

-Accessibility Centre 45